 I asked Anna Grigoryan, the writer behind the Engineering Growth newsletter. to share 6 communities that will give your SaaS product a boost.
 These communities will help you during the product development and launch stages and will provide much needed peer and community support.

 Back in the day, having a technical cofounder, or the “tech person” on any startup team was a must-have.
 VCs wouldn’t take you seriously without one.
 You literally couldn’t have a product if you didn’t have a software engineer on your team.
 Many startups failed because they were not fast enough on the iteration cycle and couldn’t respond to their customers’ demands on time with the right solutions.
 Well, we’re in 2020 now, and aside the year being a total mess, it’s also the blooming spring for the no-code movement.
-With tools like Airtable, Coda, Zapier, Webflow, Memberstack, you can build a full-blown two-sided marketplace without having to think about authorization, hosting and the gist like that.
+With SaaS tools like Airtable, Coda, Zapier, Webflow, Memberstack, you can build a full-blown two-sided marketplace without having to think about authorization, hosting and the gist like that.

 Makerpad is a paid community for people who want to learn about no code stack.
 They have a great community and love to spice up the day to day activities with events like hackathons, online boot camps and all.
 Also, you can hire no-code developers.
 A truly all-in-one experience for getting to know the no-code side of engineering.